keeganskeate/keeganskeate.github.io/README.md

 # keeganskeate.github.io
 Professional Website

-This is my professional website that is intended to provide easy access to my contact information and work I have created.
+This is my professional website that is intended to provide easy access to my contact information and work that I have created.